 In ancient times for many centuries, the Damascus steel knives and blades were famous for their quality and resistance.
-However, with the birth of metalsmiths, smelting, forging, and casting workshops in the mid 18th century and production of different alloys, the art of Damascus steel making was gradually dying out.
+However, with the birth of metalsmiths, smelting, forging, and casting workshops in the mid 18th century and production of different alloys, the art of Damascene steel forging was gradually dying out.

-The Damascus steel was eventually re-discovered just in the last decade and has again claimed its former glory on account of intricate steel patterns and overall excellent quality.
+Nevertheless, it was eventually re-discovered in a modern way just in the last decade and has again claimed its former glory on account of intricate steel patterns and overall excellent quality.

 Nowadays, the Damascus patterns are achieved by combining the folding and hammering technique with high-grade modern steel materials.
-Historically praised weapon blades have found their place on thrones of modern households and kitchens in the form of Damascus steel knives.
+Historically praised weapon blades have found their place on thrones of modern households and kitchens.

 A Damascus knife, therefore, is a must-have for any serious knife lover.
 It combines beauty and quality with tradition and brings back the spirit of ancient times to any kitchen, camping, or hunting experience.

-Modern Steels and Alloys for Making Damascus Knives
+Modern Steels and Alloys for Making Damascene Knives

 Top graded modern steels used as core materials in the production of high-quality Damascus steel knives nowadays are: